shalinipriya-aol/interview-prep/Behavioral Questions_Chiesi.md

 # interview-prep - Chiesi

-## "Tell me about yourself"
+## "Tell me about yourself" -insight into my background and how it aligns Chiesi position

-### "Absolutely, I'd be delighted to provide some insight into my background and how it aligns with what you're looking for.
-I'm Shalini Priya, a seasoned IT professional with a robust track record in leveraging technology to solve complex business problems, particularly within regulated environments like the pharmaceutical industry.
+### I'm Shalini Priya, a seasoned IT professional with a robust track record in leveraging technology to solve complex business problems, particularly within regulated environments like the pharmaceutical industry.

 Over the past 12 years, I've honed my skills in project management, business analysis, and team leadership, with a keen focus on driving organizational success through technology-driven solutions.
 My experience includes managing cross-functional IT business teams and projects, where I've led initiatives to analyze business requirements, design technology solutions, and ensure optimal system integration and performance, particularly within SAP environments.